gconfs-conferences/csharp-2018/slides.md

 > - A solution to a problem
 > - A concept
-> - Patterns
+> - Templates
-> - Create 'objects' from the patterns
+> - Create 'objects' from templates

 ## A class